Sing My Song

-Sing My Song is a Chinese reality talent show that premiered on 3 January 2014 on CCTV-3 (Arts and Entertainment) channel sponsored by Hangzhou Wahaha Group and Wahaha Joint Venture Company.
+Sing My Song (中国好歌曲 (Zhōngguó Hǎo Gēqǔ)) is a Chinese reality talent show that premiered on 3 January 2014 on CCTV-3 (Arts and Entertainment) channel sponsored by Hangzhou Wahaha Group and Wahaha Joint Venture Company.
 The series is produced by the same team that produced The Voice of China and retains some of that show's format; however, a major difference is that contestants in Sing My Song must perform their original composition rather than covering songs by other artists.

 Format

 The series consists of three phases: the audition called "the recordings", a battle phase called "the singles", and a final called "the song".
 The four producers choose teams of contestants through a blind audition process.
 Each producer has the length of the auditioner's performance to decide if he or she wants that singer-songwriter's self-written, composed, and song sung on his or her album.
 If two or more producers want the same contestant (which happens frequently), the singer-songwriter has the final choice of producer.